jacques/mi-freebsd/README.md

  * The timezone is set to UTC
  * Root ssh logins are enabled for when using a ssh private key
+ * Using DHCPd on the network interfaces -- update /etc/rc.conf to do static IP instead (DHCP on kvm is a bit broken -- the interface sometimes reports as being up but does not receive the dhcpd server response).

 ## Post Install